 - Free transfers from your PayPal account or linked bank account

-Sending money with Walmart isn’t going to be the cheapest option.
-But, it can be convenient since many towns have a local store.
+Sending money with Walmart Pay isn’t going to be the cheapest option.
+But it can be convenient since many towns have a local store.
 In fact, there are more than 5,000 stores in the United States alone.
 Plus, you can send money to international locations, too.

 You can fund your money transfer from your bank account, credit or debit card.
 Sending money from your bank account is cheaper, but the transfer can take three or four days.
 With a credit or debit card, the transfer only takes a few minutes to complete.

 As I mentioned, the fees aren’t exactly cheap.
-When you transfer $50 or less, you pay $4.99 to send money from your bank account or $6.50 from a credit or debit card.
-With a balance of $51 or higher, the rates jump to $9 for bank accounts and $12 for credit and debit cards.
-If you send the daily $2,500 maximum, you pay either $26 or $100 in fees depending on your payment method.
+When you transfer $50 or less, you pay $4.00 to send money from your bank account.
+With a balance of $51 or higher, the rates jump to $8 for bank accounts.
+If you send the daily $2,500 maximum, you pay $16.

 If you send money overseas, the recipient can choose cash pickup or direct bank deposit.
 The exact delivery methods depend on which country you send money to.